Project Status: When you need to do this

 - Refusal with reasons

 - Deferred commencement consent.
-One or more important issues must be addressed before consent is granted.
-This is a rare outcome.
+One or more important issues must be addressed before consent is activated.

 Conditions of consent can modify your plans which may add costs to your project.

-If your application is refused, you can request a review of determination, modify and relodge your application, or take it to the Land and Environment Court.
+If your application is refused or you wish to challenge a condition of consent, you can request a review of determination, modify and relodge your application, or take it to the Land and Environment Court.

-To make changes to your approved lodgement, you can lodge a modification of consent.
+To make changes to your approved proposal, you can lodge a modification of consent.